Director, Center for German and European Studies

 THEME ONE: Benefits of Diversity: Results of Cultures in Motion

-Sonja E. Klocke is the director of the Center for German and European Studies.
+Sonja E. Klocke is Director of the Center for German and European Studies

-Venkat Mani is a Professor of German and his research interests include 19th to 21st Century German literature and culture, world literature in translation, migration in the German and European context, book- and digital cultural histories, and theories of cosmopolitanism, globalization, post-colonialism, and transnationalism.
-He received grants and awards for the Alexander for Humboldt Foundation’s Fellowship for Senior Researchers [2011-12; 2013; Host institution: Institute of Book Studies, University of Leipzig], and Andrew Mellon Foundation’s, Mellon Sawyer Seminar in Comparative Cultural Studies Grant for the project, “Bibliomigrancy: World Literature in the Public Sphere” (2014-16), and UW-Madison’s Kellett Research Award (2017-20).
-He is also serving as Director, Center for South Asia, UW-Madison.
+Venkat Mani is Professor of German, and his research interests include nineteenth to twenty-first-century German literature and culture, world literature in translation, migration in the German and European context, book- and digital cultural histories, theories of cosmopolitanism, globalization, post-colonialism, and transnationalism.
+He received grants and awards for the Alexander von Humboldt Foundation’s Fellowship for Senior Researchers [2011-12; 2013; Host institution: Institute of Book Studies, University of Leipzig], Andrew Mellon Foundation’s, Mellon Sawyer Seminar in Comparative Cultural Studies Grant for the project, “Bibliomigrancy: World Literature in the Public Sphere” (2014-16), and UW-Madison’s Kellett Research Award (2017-20).

-Zach Ramon Fitzpatrick is an Assistant Professor of German Studies researching the intersection of the Asian Diaspora and German film history.
+Zach Ramon Fitzpatrick is Assistant Professor of German Studies, researching the intersection of the Asian Diaspora and German film history.
 He is currently co-editing a volume tentatively titled New Narratives of Asian German Film History: Imagination, Collaboration, and Diasporic Representation.

 THEME TWO: Diverse Musical Networks: Berlin and Madison in the 1960s

-THEME THREE: Migration and Memory in Postwar and Contemporary Europe
+THEME FOUR: Migration and Memory in Postwar and Contemporary Europe

-Leonie Schulte is an Assistant Professor of Anthropology.
+Leonie Schulte is Assistant Professor of Anthropology.
 She examines the ways in which state-sanctioned “integration” requirements impact newcomers’ socioeconomic (im)mobility.
-In so doing, my work addresses the lingua-temporal dimensions of migration, displacement, and policy-in-practice, exploring themes of temporal disruption, uncertainty, waiting, stuckness, and boredom.
+In so doing, her work addresses the lingua-temporal dimensions of migration, displacement, and policy-in-practice, exploring themes of temporal disruption, uncertainty, waiting, stuckness, and boredom.